Mental Health Commission

 Download the consultation summary report

-The proposed strategic directions have been developed based on what we heard from stakeholders and the community through this consultation, building on previous work, our strong evidence base and related government priorities.
+The proposed strategic directions were developed based on what we heard through consulting with diverse stakeholders and community members, including people with lived and living experience, their families, carers and significant others.
+This builds on previous work, our strong evidence base and related government priorities.

 What other information will be included in the final Strategy?